Battlefront:WWII

 These formats use compression algorithms that make the pictures take up a lot less room than .bmp and .tif files.
 Not only do you use up possibly limited storage space with other formats, but the time needed to download an image is directly proportional to its size.
 This can be very important for people with modem (instead of high-speed) access. .jpg uses an algorithm that loses some unessential detail in the photo to save space.
 This may sound bad but usually you don't see any degredation until you save with a very high compression.
 Paintshop allows me to play with compression to see the effects, so I can choose different levels of compression to get a good compromise between size and appearance.

 .gif and .png are lossless algorithms, which means that no detail is lost.
 They are not good for photos, as the final product is sometimes larger than the original, but are excellent for maps and orders of battle.
 I like .png better, because it creates slightly smaller files and also is not subject to a weird patent restriction (someone technically could demand a payment from almost every website in the world) and if you don't use animated graphics it has all of the features of .gif.
 The key parameter for .gif and .png is "color depth".
-If you have a black and white map, you can reduce the color depth to 2.
-Most of our OOBs and maps can be reduced to a color depth of 16.
+Most of our OOBs and maps can be reduced to a color depth of 16 or 256.
 Manipulating this parameter can lead to some very small files that take up minimal space and load quickly.

 .tif files are used for print publishing, and take up much more room than you need for the web.
 However, they are quite useful as an intermediate format, as the files saved from powerpoint as .tif seem to have more detail than those in other formats.